alphagov/cf_app_discovery/README.md

 }'
 ```

-Note - for staging and dev environments the `access_name` should be `prometheus-targets-access-staging` and `prometheus-targets-access-dev` and the name of the user provided service, `prometheus-targets-access`, should also be updated to match this.
+Note - for the staging environment the `access_name` should be `prometheus-targets-access-staging` and the name of the user provided service, `prometheus-targets-access`, should also be updated to match this.

 The block of credentials for the different environments can be found in the team `reng-pass` credentials store.